 You guys have heard me say this before (well, you probably actually didn’t hear me say it, but you’ve probably read it!) a quality finish begins by prepping the surface of your furniture project.
 All the paint in the world won’t cover the mistakes of a poorly prepped project.
 How do you properly prep the surface?
 Yup, you have to sand.
 Sanding is the worst!
 I hate sanding!
 But trust me, take the time and do it.

 Check out my how to sand your project for flawless finish post for easy tips and helpful tricks for properly prepping your project.
-Oh, and don’t use a palm sander!
-Check out this post to see why I never use a palm sander on my DIY furniture projects.
+Oh, and I don’t use a palm sander.

 Choose a Quality Sprayer